-Common findings in various guinea pig respiratory sensitisation studies with HDI, MDI or TDI include increased production of antibodies (IgG and/or IgE) specific to either of these chemicals, increased respiratory rate, production of inflammatory markers, and histopathological changes reflecting inflammatory response in the respiratory tract.
-Similar inflammatory histological changes in the airways were reported in mice and rats exposed via inhalation to either HDI, MDI or TDI (ECHA RAC 2021a).
+Common findings in various guinea pig respiratory sensitisation studies with HDI, MDI or TDI include increased production of antibodies (IgG and/or IgE) specific to these chemicals, increased respiratory rate, production of inflammatory markers, and histopathological changes reflecting inflammatory response in the respiratory tract.
+Similar histological changes were reported in the airways of mice and rats exposed via inhalation to either HDI, MDI or TDI (ECHA RAC 2021a).